-NOTE: Students will participate in a freshman seminar curriculum run by the guidance department during their ninth-grade English classes.
+NOTE: Students will participate in a freshmen seminar curriculum run by the guidance department during their ninth-grade English classes.
 The object of this seminar is to help students develop skills necessary to achieve future goals.
-Counselors will provide instruction on a variety of topics that may include the following: Developing Positive Relationships, Mindfulness and the Grace Trail, Coping with Anxiety, Goal Setting, Career Research, Social Media Addiction, and Developing Empathy.
+Once a month, counselors will provide instruction on a variety of topics that may include: Developing Positive Relationships, Mindfulness and the Grace Trail, Coping with Anxiety, Goal Setting, Career Research, Social Media Addiction, and Developing Empathy.